Who's Who of Professional Women

 Carla Hartley

-Passing the bar exam in 2007, Ms. Hartley spent a year working as an associate attorney before deciding to open her own firm and establishing the Law Offices of Carla L. Hartley in 2009.
-She excelled in solo practice until 2014, when she joined forces with Patricia Lamas and opened Hartley Lamas Et.
-Al., where she remains to this day.
-In her role as managing partner, Ms. Hartley brings 16 years of expertise in family law, including domestic violence, custody, grandparents’ rights, divorce and adoption.
-She is particularly notable for her work with military clients and jurisdictional custody disputes that arise under the Uniform Child Custody Jurisdiction and Enforcement Act and the Hague Convention.
-After finding great success in her California office, Ms. Hartley opened a second location in Arlington, Texas.
+Passing the bar exam in 2006, Ms. Hartley spent a brief period working as an associate attorney before deciding to open her own firm and establishing the Law Offices of Carla L. Hartley, APLC in 2009, incorporating in 2010.
+She excelled in solo practice until 2018, managing a firm with three to five associates, before joining forces with her former mentor, Patricia Lamas, and doing business as Hartley Lamas Et.
+Al. In her role as managing partner, Ms. Hartley brings 16 years of expertise in family law, including domestic violence, custody, grandparents’ rights, divorce, and adoption.

-Throughout her career, Ms. Hartley has been guided by her Christian faith and is an active member of both the Christian Legal Association and the Christian Legal Society.
-In 2010, she became a founding board member of Pray for the Courts, which provides religious and spiritual support for people in the court system.
-As she looks toward the future, she hopes to bring Pray for the Courts to even more courthouses and to inspire the people around her through sharing the reality of those experiences.
-Another important aspect of Ms. Hartley’s career is providing support to those pursuing legal education, and she is proud to pay the education costs for her paralegals and attorneys at Hartley Lamas Et.
-Al. One of her recent mentees was a military veteran who now has a job working with the United States Department of Veterans Affairs.
+Another important aspect of her career is providing support to those pursuing legal education, and she is proud to pay the education costs for her paralegals and attorneys at Hartley Lamas Et.
+Al. One of her recent mentees was a military veteran who now has a job working as an attorney with the U.S. Department of Veterans Affairs.

 Ms. Hartley has been recognized for her excellence from an early age, being featured in both Who’s Who Among American High School Students and Who’s Who Among Students in American Universities and Colleges.
 She has since been featured in The Wall Street Journal and named a Marquis Who’s Who Top Lawyer and to Marquis Who’s Who of Professional Women.
-Furthermore, she has been thrice honored as a California Top Lawyer by The Legal Network in 2013, 2014 and 2016 and was named a Lawyers of Distinction Power Lawyer by The New York Times from 2018 to 2021 and in 2023.
+Furthermore, she has been thrice honored as a California Top Lawyer by The Legal Network in 2013, 2014 and 2016, and was named a Lawyers of Distinction Power Lawyer by The New York Times from 2018 to 2021 and in 2023.

 Facebook